StudioEtrange/docker-sickbeard/README.md

 * Based on sickbeard github source code
 * Choice of sickbeard version
 * Use supervisor to manage sickbeard process
-* By default sickbeard configuration files will be in /data/sickbeard
+* By default sickbeard configuration files will be in /data/sickbeard _(You should map a docker volume to /data)_

 ## Sample Usage